-Robocalls (recorded messages delivered through auto-dialers) are back on the rise, due in large part to the fact that call centers temporarily shut down in the early days of the COVID-19 crisis are resuming activity, generating 3.8 Billion robocalls in September alone.
+Robocalls (recorded messages delivered through auto-dialers) are back on the rise, due in large part to the fact that call centers temporarily shut down in the early days of the COVID-19 crisis are resuming activity, generating more than 4.1 Billion robocalls in October alone.

 In this article we examine the history, relationship and impact of Political Robocalls, and how some organizations are defending their voice networks from the fray.